-Heading into the bottom of the seventh in Thursday night's 5-0 loss to the Minnesota Twins at Camden Yards, the Orioles had as many hits as ejections: three.
+Heading into the bottom of the seventh in Thursday night's 5-0 loss to the Minnesota Twins, the Orioles had as many hits as ejections:

 The game also was delayed in the top of the eighth as a fan ran around the field for four minutes before eventually being corralled by Baltimore police.
-Lost in Thursday's lunacy was a shutout by Minnesota's Carl Pavano (12-6) who almost single-handedly dropped the Orioles to a major league-worst 30-65 on the season.
+Lost in Thursday's lunacy was a shutout by Minnesota's Carl Pavano (12-6), who almost single-handedly dropped the Orioles to a major league-worst 30-65 on the season.

-But this game will be remembered more for the explosive tempers — which might prompt further discipline from the commissioner's office — than Pavano's pinpoint control.
+But this night will be remembered more for the explosive tempers — which might prompt further discipline from the commissioner's office — than Pavano's five-hit gem.

 With the Orioles trailing 4-0 in the seventh, Minnesota's J.J.
 Hardy attempted to steal second, stopped halfway and darted back to first as Orioles catcher Craig Tatum threw to second.
-Cesar Izturis caught the ball and threw to Wigginton, who appeared to tag Hardy on both hands as he dived headfirst into the bag.
+Cesar Izturis caught the ball and threw to Wigginton, who appeared to tag Hardy on both hands as he scampered headfirst back to the bag.

 But first base umpire and crew chief Gary Darling ruled Hardy safe, which caused Mount Wiggy to erupt.
-Wigginton ran screaming at Darling and was face-to-face and chest-to-chest before interim manager Juan Samuel could intervene.
+Wigginton ran screaming at Darling and was face-to-face, chest-to-chest before Samuel could intervene.

-Darling later acknowledged that he missed the call.
-"We looked at it, he missed him the first time and on a close play, he got him the second time it looked like," he said.
+"We looked at it, he missed him the first time and, on a close play, he got him the second time, it looked like," Darling said.

-On his way to the dugout, Wigginton tossed the game ball into the crowd -- reminiscent of the time in 2007 when Wigginton was ejected at Camden Yards while with the Tampa Bay Rays and threw his hat into the stands.
+On his way to the dugout, Wigginton tossed the game ball into the crowd — reminiscent of the time in 2007 when Wigginton was ejected at Camden Yards while with the Tampa Bay Rays and threw his hat into the stands.
 He said he believes that was his only other ejection as a big leaguer.

 Wigginton held on to his cap this time; it was his manager who did the lid-flipping.

 Two batters later, Twins catcher Drew Butera singled to score Hardy as the crowd booed and Kranitz mockingly clapped in disapproval toward the umpiring crew.

 Samuel disagreed with Hohn's quick thumb, ran out to home plate and began arguing furiously, pumping his fist and screaming repeatedly.
-He slammed his hat, kicked the dirt and then threw his hat, Frisbee style, onto the infield before walking off for his second ejection of the season and as a big league manager.
+He slammed his hat, kicked the dirt and then threw his hat, Frisbee style, onto the infield before walking off with his second ejection of the season and as a big league manager.
 The first came July 3 in Boston.